Do you operate daily?

 Do you have hotel transfers?

-We have a fleet of modern air-conditioned coaches that offer a coach service from Cairns city hotels for just $20 per adult and $10 per child, for the return transfer.
+We have a fleet of modern air-conditioned coaches that offer a coach service from Cairns city hotels for just $25 per adult and $15 per child, for the return transfer available for our 0900 full day service

 Do I need to check in on the day?